ChaosData/libshambles/README.md

 The `scan` and `shambles` daemons currently communicate over an unauthenticated plaintext connection (IPv4/TCP).
 You should be careful not to expose the `shambles` listener to the local network.
-Also be careful with respect to anything on the host running it, as  they would be able to abuse the functionality.
+Also be careful with respect to anything on the host running it, as  they would be able to abuse its functionality.

 #### Compile and load the `forge_socket` kernel module, load the `nf_conntrack_ipv4` module, and build libshambles: